Anti-Armenian sentiment in Turkey: Incidents of violence against Armenians

-Genocide denial
+Armenian genocide denial

 The Turkish government continues to aggressively deny the Armenian genocide.
 This position has been criticized in a letter from the International Association of Genocide Scholars to – then Turkish Prime Minister, now President – Recep Tayyip Erdoğan.

 In 2004, Belge Films, the film's distributor in Turkey pulled the release of Atom Egoyan's Ararat film, about the Armenian genocide, after receiving threats from the Ülkü Ocakları, an ultra nationalist organization.
 This organization was behind similar threat campaigns against the Armenian community in the past.
 In 1994, hate mail signed by Ülkü Ocakları was sent to Armenian owned businesses and private homes describing Armenians as 'parasites' and that the massacres of the past will resume.
 The letters also concluded by saying: "Do not forget: Turkey belongs only to the Turks.
 We will free Turkey of this exploitation.
 Don’t force us to send you to Yerevan!
 So leave now, before we do!
 Or else, it will boil down, as our Prime Minister (Tansu Çiller.) said, to: ‘either you put an end to it, or else we will.’
 That is a final warning!"

 On 20 February 2015, the Mayor of Bayburt Mete Memis called the deeds of Turkish soldiers who massacred Armenians a hundred years ago "heroism".
 He made a congratulatory statement on the 97th anniversary of Bayburt's sacking, in which its Armenian resident were massacred and exiled as part of the Armenian genocide, claiming that 97 years ago, the Turkish soldiers in Bayburt had "written their name in history for defending the homeland."

 In August 2020 the statue of Komitas in Paris has been vandalized.
 The inscription "it is false" has been written in red ink on the plinth of the Armenian Genocide Memorial.